 NOTE: Quantities shown are for ONE trivet, which finishes at approximately 10″ in diameter, excluding the rick rack.

-- ONE coordinating Fat Quarter (18″ x 22) or an approximate 13″ x 16″ scrap for two of the top wedges plus the trivet back
+- ONE coordinating Fat Quarter (18″ x 22) or an approximate 13″ x 16″ scrap for two of the top wedges plus the full back circle

 - ½ yard of 44″ wide low loft batting or two 12″ x 12″ scraps